Hit enter to search or ESC to close

 For organisations already navigating tight supply conditions and rising costs, cargo theft can be a significant stressor on resilience and growth.

-As criminal methods become more technologically driven, insurance responses are also shifting.
+As cargo theft becomes more technologically driven, marine cargo insurance responses are also shifting.

 In some scenarios, such as losses involving digital interference, system manipulation, or fraudulent redirection, policy wordings, exclusions or sub-limits may materially affect recovery.

-This makes it increasing import for business to:
+This makes it increasingly important for businesses to:

-The most resilient organisations take a proactive approach to cargo theft prevention.
+The most resilient organisations take a proactive approach to prevent cargo theft.

-Gallagher’s approach focuses on helping clients strengthen their risk posture through practical achievable measures that complement insurance protections.
+Gallagher’s approach focuses on helping clients mitigate risk through practical, achievable measures that complement insurance protections.
 Effective strategies include:

-While no single measure eliminates risk entirely, these actions can significantly reduce exposure and improve outcomes when incidents occur.
+While no single measure eliminates risk entirely, these actions can significantly reduce exposure and improve outcomes in the event of strategic cargo theft.

 Cargo theft is a reality of modern trade, and one that continues to evolve.
-For New Zealand businesses, the challenge is not only to protect goods in transit, but to safeguard trade relationships, reputation and long-term performance.
+For New Zealand businesses, the challenge is not only to prevent container theft and freight scams, but to safeguard trade relationships, reputation and long-term performance.

 “Cargo theft is evolving quickly, but businesses don’t need to face that complexity alone.
 With the right insight and the right protections in place, organisations can stay ahead of emerging threats and protect what matters most,” said Emma.